mongodb/atlas-sdk-go/docs/doc_5_best_practices.md

 ### Linting Issues

-We don't recommend using the `bodyclose` rule with the Atlas CLI as it can't detect the response body close when using the Atlas Go SDK.
+We don't recommend using the `bodyclose` rule as it reports an many false positives with Atlas GO SDK and other libraries.

 To learn more, see [bodyclose](https://github.com/timakin/bodyclose/issues/39).